Sharing what we learn from our work and research is an integral part of our approach

-- Ian White, People’s Trust for Endangered Species – Results from recent dormouse research
+- Ian White, People’s Trust for Endangered Species – A view on Dormouse Ecology and Conservation

-- Emily Wilson, People’s Trust for Endangered Species – Beyond dormice; considering other species in your work
+- Emily Wilson, People’s Trust for Endangered Species – Hedgehogs and development

 The event was designed to be a platform for knowledge-sharing from researchers who spend their working lives nose-to-nose with these beasts.
 The day also provided a platform for some of the 37 000 Hedgehog Champions to meet and share ideas.
 We also launched a ten year national conservation strategy and The State of Britain’s Hedgehogs 2015.

-Dormouse Monitoring 2013 was a one-day conference about monitoring the elusive hazel dormouse that was held on Saturday 9th November 2013 at the University of Reading.
+Our 2013 conference was a one-day event about monitoring the elusive hazel dormouse that was held in November 2013 at the University of Reading.

 The day was for monitors and volunteers at National Dormouse Monitoring Programme (NDMP) sites whether new to dormouse monitoring or long committed.
 The aim was to give help and share ideas for those who might like to establish a local or county dormouse group and to help volunteers at all sites with the promotion of practical woodland management.